 WANT LAND?
 GOT LAND?
 Are you a farmer looking for land?
 Are you a landowner looking for farmers?
 We want you!
-11 am – 4 pm Land Linking Workshop – Networking, Land Access Arrangements, Young Agrarians Land Matching Program, Expert Panel, & more!
+1pm – 6pm | Saturday, October 27, 2018 Ktunaxa Territory Land Linking Workshop – Networking, Land Access Arrangements, B.C.
+Land Matching Program, Expert Panel, & more!
 Join us for a workshop on the nuts and bolts of land linking.
-We’ll network, learn about land access, leases and licenses, and the Young Agrarians Land Matching Program, and hear from our expert panel on topics such as housing, finances, and more!
+We’ll network, learn about land leasing and the B.C.
+Land Matching Program, and hear from our expert panel.
 You just might find a farmer who can turn your vacant field into a productive farm, or a landowner who has the ideal piece … Continue reading OCT 27: CRESTON, BC – Columbia Basin Land Link

 ABOUT THE FARM Shady Acre Farm is a small-scale farm in Richmond B.C.
 Started in 2015, the farm focuses on small-scale, mixed vegetables grown in a way that is sustainable for the earth, the farmers, and the community, following organic practices and growing a wide variety of produce.
 ABOUT THE OPPORTUNITY This farm would be ideal for someone who wants to start a small farm business.
 The business would be best suited to summer growing with a smaller variety of crops or niche crops, and the existing infrastructure and customer base will provide someone with a foundation on which to … Continue reading FARM BUSINESS FOR SALE: Shady Acre Farm, Richmond B.C.